River Rother, East Sussex: Etymology

 The modern name of the river is comparatively recent, probably dating from around the sixteenth century.
 It is derived from the village and hundred of Rotherfield, located where the river rises.
-Rotherfield means 'open land of the cattle', based on the Old English Hrydera-feld.
+The name Rotherfield is possibly derived from the Old English Hrytheran-felda, meaning 'open land of the cattle'.
 Prior to being called the Rother, it was known as the Limen throughout its length.
 This is a Celtic word meaning 'river'.
 In several Anglo-Saxon charters, it is suffixed with -ea, appearing as Limenea, where the suffix also means 'river', but in Old English.
 In the Anglo-Saxon Chronicle it is called the River Lympne or Lymne.
 During the thirteenth century, it was known as the River of Newenden.

 Hydrology

 The Rother rises in the High Weald of Sussex, at around 490 ft above ordnance datum (AOD), and descends rapidly.
 It is joined by the River Dudwell at Etchingham and the River Darwell at Robertsbridge, and by the time it reaches Udiam, it is only 7 ft AOD.
 Average annual rainfall in the High Weald is 35 in, and most of the underlying geology is impermeable, resulting in rain rapidly reaching the river and flowing down to the sea.
 The river valley is thus prone to winter floods, while during the summer months, the flow can be quite low in dry periods, as there are few groundwater aquifers.
 Between Udiam and Bodiam, the bed of the river drops below sea level, and the lower river flows slowly.
 The surrounding land is crossed by networks of canals and ditches, which are pumped into the river during the winter to drain the land.
 During the summer, water is transferred in the other direction, to manage the habitat of the marshland.

 Scots Float sluice, some 3.7 mi from the mouth of the river, is used to control levels.
 It is named after Sir John Scot(t), who enlarged a harbour on the site around 1480.
 The river below it is tidal, and it is closed as the tide rises, to prevent salt water passing up the river.
 During dry years, the sluice may be kept closed for most of the summer, as the water is used to maintain the marsh environment.
 A navigation lock bypasses the sluice.
 If heavy rainfall coincides with a high tide, where outflow is tide-locked, the river above the sluice to Bodiam acts as a huge holding reservoir for flood water, and is managed as such.
 In times of high flow, water is also pumped from the river at Robertsbridge into Darwell Reservoir, which can hold 167 million cubic feet (4730 Ml) of water.
 It covers an area of 156 acre and was built between 1937 and 1949.
 Since the 1980s, its output has been taken by pipeline to Beauport Park, from where it provides a public water supply for Hastings.